pgRouting/pgrouting/src/dijkstra/doc/dijkstra_v3.rst

 The following queries

-Examples:  Equivalences for directed Graph
+Examples:  Equivalences for directed Graph with reverse cost
 -------------------------------------------------------------------------------

 .. code-block:: sql